 This study was a prospective international multicentre study.
 It focused on those patients with a history of scleroderma for greater than 3 years.
 This is identified as the first non-Raynaud’s symptom and those with a DLco% predicted <60% and an FVC% predicted ≥40%.

-In the first step of the algorithm routine non-invasive variables were evaluated – FVC%/DLco% predicted, current or past telangiectasia, serum ACA, serum NTproBNP, serum urate and right axis deviation on ECG.
+In the first step of the algorithm routine non-invasive variables were evaluated – FVC%/DLco% predicted, current or past telangiectasia, serum ACA, serum NT-proBNP, serum urate and right axis deviation on ECG.
 A risk score is obtained and if >300, an echocardiogram is performed.

 During echocardiography the right atrial area and tricuspid regurgitant velocity are measured, these two results are added to the total risk points from Step 1 and if a threshold is met it is suggested that the patient is referred for a right heart catheter (figure 6).
 This multicentre study recommended a RHC in 62% of its cohort missing a diagnosis of PAH in 4% (Coghlan et al., 2014).